pogipop/cloudron/docs/references/selfhosting.md

     all certificates to [Certificate Transparency Logs](https://www.certificate-transparency.org/).
     This means that the apps that you install and use are going to be guessable.
 For example, [crt.sh](https://crt.sh) can display all your subdomains and you can visit those subdomains and guess the app.
-Generally, this is not a problem because Cloudron does not use DNS for security.
+Generally, this is not a problem because using hidden DNS names is not a security measure.
+If you want to avoid this, you can always use a wildcard certificate.
-    If you still want to avoid this, you can always use a wildcard certificate.
+*   Cloudron does not collect any user information and this is not our business model.
+We collect information regarding the configured backend types.
+This helps us focus on improving backends based on their use.
+You can review the specific code [here](https://git.cloudron.io/cloudron/box/blob/master/src/appstore.js#L124).

 # Data directory